embEDUx/documentation/src/background/implementation/flashtool.md

         {'add': {u'sdb': 1, u'sdc': 1, u'sdd': 1, u'sde': 1, u'sdf': 1},
          'change': {u'sdb': 1, u'sdc': 1, u'sde': 1, u'sdf': 1}}

-    This scenario could also lead to a state, that the Flashtoll would recognize muliple *MMC* devices if there were plugged in multiple *MMC* devices in the external reader.
+    This scenario could also lead to a state, that the **Flashtool** would recognize multiple *MMC* devices, if there were plugged in multiple *MMC* devices in the external reader.
 If that happens the tool will ask the user to choose one of the recognized devices.